 PHYSICAL DEMANDS/ WORK ENVIRONMENT: Incumbent must maintain good physical condition and be able to pass the Physical Exercise Battery (PEB) or applicable standards outlined in Director's Order/Reference Manual-57 NPS Occupational Medical Standards, Health and Fitness.
 Work demands range from periods of office work (walking, standing, sitting, and lifting) to strenuous periods of extended and extreme physical and mental activity.
 EMS and search and rescue activities involve walking long distances over rough terrain carrying heavy loads, and using technical rescue equipment.
 Prolonged periods without sleep are a common occurrence both during ambulance shifts and during SAR response.
 Incumbent must be able to fly in a helicopter or fixed wing aircraft without ill effects.
 The work involves extended periods of heavy moving and lifting patients.
 Generally, the work requires recurring bending, lifting, stooping, stretching, and positioning of patients, frequently under adverse conditions or in confined surroundings.
 Work is performed in an office setting, medical clinic, ambulance, classroom, in the field, on trails, and in remote backcountry settings.
 On a regular and recurring basis employee is required all work in all types of weather conditions.
 EMS work involves frequent exposure to hazardous environments, hazardous flight landings and takeoffs, extremes in temperature, and exposure to communicate diseases.
 The employee is required to comply with use of various levels of personal protective clothing and special safety and health precautions.

-- TRAVEL TO REMOTE AREAS WITHIN AND OUTSIDE THE PARK IS REQUIRED TO COMPLETE WORK ASSIGNMENTS
+25% or less - TRAVEL TO REMOTE AREAS WITHIN AND OUTSIDE THE PARK IS REQUIRED TO COMPLETE WORK ASSIGNMENTS